 Requirements: Students must be able to leave their first period classes on assigned days.
 Students must have a signed permission slip to participate.

 Description: Provides students with an opportunity to use skills learned in English and Art classes in order to produce a school yearbook.
 Students meet in sections to design, draw and layout sections of the yearbook as assigned.
 Students help with activity pictures, writing copy, captions and taking candid pictures.
 Each section will be responsible for all aspects of completing their assignment within the scope of their deadline.
 It is imperative that students be committed to the production of this yearbook and cannot be involved in another club that will meet at the same time as the section deadline the student is assigned.
 Sections will be assigned in September.

 October - January

 November - December

 September - November

 October - November & January & April

 February - April

 Approximately 6 weeks after your section is submitted you will be required to stay a few days after school to help proof your section for errors.
 A calendar with exact deadlines and meeting dates will be distributed to all Yearbook staff members in September.
 Section Editors are chosen each May from active 6th graders.
 Section Editors are required to attend all meetings of their sections from September to May.
-For 2018-19 meetings of various sections will be determined on necessity, however general meetings are held on Wednesdays in the Media Center or room 2411.
+For 2019-20 meetings of various sections will be determined on necessity, however general meetings are held on Tuesdays and Thursdays.